abilandz/PH8124/Lecture_4/Lecture_4.md

 If there are more words in the user's input from the keyboard than the variables supplied as arguments to **read**, all excess words are stored in the last variable.

-**Example 3**: The previous example re-re-visited,  but now using **read** with fewer arguments that there are words in the user's input.
+**Example 3**: The previous example re-re-visited, but now using **read** with fewer arguments than there are words in the user's input.

 ```bash
 read Var1 Var2